likaiucas/PolyFootNet/README.md

 2. **Heterogeneous labelling conventions across public datasets**
    A decade of BFE research has produced multiple benchmarks with dissimilar annotations.
 For example, **BANDON** supplies only roof and facade polygons, omitting footprints altogether.
 By developing mathematically consistent “multi‑solution” formulations, we can **project heterogeneous labels into a common space**, thereby
-   * • unlocking legacy datasets that would otherwise be unusable,
+   * unlocking legacy datasets that would otherwise be unusable,
-   * • constructing unified training pipelines, and
+   * constructing unified training pipelines, and
-   * • improving robustness and generalisation through greater data diversity.
+   * improving robustness and generalisation through greater data diversity.

 In short, studying multi‑solutions provides both a pragmatic route to higher accuracy and a unifying framework for disparate remote‑sensing datasets.

+## Installation
+Please follow the instruction of OBM and BONAI.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->